mrak/stubby4net/README.md

 ### The Stubby module

-Add `stubby` as a module within your project:
+Add `stubby` as a reference within your project:

 ```
     PM> Install-Package stubby